 Long course riders will complete a thrilling 20km MTB ride through the Meelup Regional Park, Country Club and surrounding areas as one giant loop that will have you on-the-rivet the whole way.

 The Dunsborough Country Club and Cape Mountain Biker crews have been hard at work to provide a superb course that will include ~80% single track through ‘Brown Street’ and beyond with plenty of berms, jumps and fast straight aways through the bushland before a thrilling descent back to the TA at the Country Club.
-[The MTB course has yet to be finalised for 2017 but it will include heaps of single track but also plenty of over-taking opportunities to allow faster riders through.]
+[The MTB course has been finalised for 2018 but it will include heaps of single track but also plenty of over-taking opportunities to allow faster riders through.]

 Course key elements